“Rooted in the soils of change”

 “we have always been...and will always be...”

-From the old Penny Bank that opened its doors in January 1938 in Mongiraud Street in Carasco’s backstore, to the new attractive edifice of the 1st National Bank St. Lucia Limited on Bridge Street and branches spreading nationwide, we’re still here for our St. Lucian family.
-Indeed, “an enduring and important St. Lucian institution.”
+From the endeared Penny Bank that opened its doors in January 1938 in a Mongiraud Street backstore, to the new attractive edifice of the 1st National Bank St. Lucia Limited on Bridge Street and branches spreading nationwide; from the humble staff complement of 3, to an employer of over 100 St. Lucians; from a $50,000 asset base, to a multi-million dollar corporate entity; we’re still here for our St. Lucian family; we remain an enduring and important St. Lucian institution; we are...